-Resident wellbeing is a top administrative and educational priority for the University of Minnesota Psychiatry Residency Program and as a program, we have taken direct action to increase our residents' connection to the community and life outside of medicine.
+Resident health and wellbeing is a top administrative and educational priority for the University of Minnesota Psychiatry Residency Program.
+We will support you in developing a strong connection to your community and to life outside of medicine.

-Residents are encouraged to take time for routine doctor’s appointments and interns have weekly check-ins with the Chief Resident.
 During the first year of residency, residents take no overnight call and are not required to cover inpatient units on holidays.
-Our Nightfloat call rotation was also recently changed from requiring residents to spend 12 hours in-house to a partial home-call system.
+Our nightfloat call rotation was also changed from requiring residents to spend 12 hours in-house to a partial home-call system.
 After PGY2, there is no call required in our program.

 Residents are also involved in social media advocacy.
 Several residents host bimonthly Twitter chats (@psychreschat) focusing on life in psychiatry residency.